 Open SaaS has revolutionized recruiting into one browser.
 Modern recruiting software casts your net to the websites where nets like yours have historically caught the best fish, organizes and facilitates the managing of and communication with all applicants in one place, provides the platform for internal discussion to make the fairest candidate comparison so your business can make the best hire sooner rather than later.
 Oh, and the information is accessible from anywhere.
 Thank you, cloud.
 And the software should be free.
 One less thing to worry about.
 It’s what the recruiting industry demands.

-As an Open SaaS company, SmartRecruiters releases product updates every week to all of our users.
+As an Open SaaS company, SmartRecruiters releases product updates every quarter to all of our users.
 SmartRecruiters believes hiring should be fast, social, fair, and why not free?